-Have you ever tried calling up a bank to inquire about a foreclosed property that interests you and you found yourself forgetting a lot of questions that you were supposed to ask?
+Have you ever tried calling up a bank to inquire about a foreclosed property that interests you and actually forgot some of the questions you were supposed to ask?

-Here are the 31 Questions you need to ask when inquiring about a foreclosed property…
+31 Questions you need to ask before buying a foreclosed property…

 - What are the payment terms?
 You need to find out what’s the minimum down payment, how long are the payment terms, interest rates, and whether the interest rates are fixed, and the monthly amortization.

 - Can you give details about the property like the type of property (single detached, town house, multi-door apartment etc.) number of bedrooms, toilet and bath, parking slots, etc?